English Vinglish: Impact

 Sridevi won the "Vuclip Icons of 2012" mobile survey to be voted as the Most Admired Actress of Bollywood.
 Her performance created an enormous impact when Amitabh Bachchan said in his blog that Sridevi's heart-rending acting in English Vinglish moved him to tears leaving "collective lumps in the throat".
 A poll by BollywoodLife declared Sridevi as the "Most Powerful Actress in B-Town", winning by a landslide 75% votes over all the current actresses.

 The actress was featured as one of the Top Newsmakers of 2012 by NDTV and Filmfare.
 Filmfare listed Sridevi as the "Top Game Changer of 2012" for making "a hit comeback after getting married and mothering 2 kids".
 Reuters' list stated that "Sridevi, in her comeback movie, outshone any actress in any role this year and proved once again that you don't need a male star to make a good Bollywood film", while India Today said, "Sridevi was reinvented in a role of substance".
 MTV wrote, "when an actor of Sridevi's calibre breaks her 15-year hiatus, you can be sure she has a winner in tow".

 Since its worldwide success, English Vinglish consistently appeared on media outlets' Best Films of the Year lists.
 It was ranked first on the Times of India's list of "Top 10 Films of 2012", which compared Gauri Shinde's directorial debut with veterans Manoj Kumar, Gulzar and Aparna Sen. It featured in "Best Bollywood Films of 2012" by Reuters, "Bollywood's Most Appreciated Films of 2012" by IBN Live, 'Top Bollywood Movies of 2012' by India Today, "Best Films of 2012" list by Rediff and Forbes' "Best of Bollywood 2012".
 The film ranked third on MTV's "Top 5 Movies of 2012".
-It ranked #2 on Raja Sen's "Ten Best Films of 2012" and 4th on Rajeev Masand's list of "Top 5 Hits of 2012".
-The café scene in the film ranked #2 on CNN-IBN's list of "Top 10 Bollywood's Best Scenes of 2012".
+It ranked No. 2 on Raja Sen's "Ten Best Films of 2012" and 4th on Rajeev Masand's list of "Top 5 Hits of 2012".
+The café scene in the film ranked No. 2 on CNN-IBN's list of "Top 10 Bollywood's Best Scenes of 2012".
 English Vinglish, particularly Sridevi's character in the film, was noted for inspiring Dalit girls in Bihar to master the English language.
 Filmfare listed it as one of the fifteen strongest women characters in Bollywood.
 Radhika Seth and Riya Dhankar of Vogue India listed it as one of the most empowering female characters in Bollywood.
 Srishti Magan of ScoopWhoop listed it as one of the nineteen most relatable female characters from Bollywood.

 Director Gauri Shinde featured in the Financial Times' 2012 list of "25 Indians To Watch".
 She also featured on Rediff's list of "Bollywood's 5 Best Directors of 2012".